We use minimal analytics to improve the site. Is that okay?

 We tested each card using the G9 shooting in RAW mode at ISO 100.
 All extra settings were turned off.

 Like with the Panasonic GH5 and GH5s, UHS-I memory cards ran at disappointing speeds.
-You really need to buy UHS-II cards to unlock the full potential of the G9.
-But it’s not that simple as we found Lexar UHS-II cards failed to provide UHS-II rated memory card speeds so you will need to choose your brand carefully depending on what you want to use the camera for.
+You really need to buy UHS-II cards to unlock the G9’s full potential.
+But it’s not that simple: we found that Lexar UHS-II cards failed to deliver UHS-II-rated memory card speeds, so you will need to choose your brand carefully, depending on what you want to use the camera for.

 Use the chart below to see which cards are best for your needs.